wish5115/obsidian-ii-quicker/README.md

 # Installation

-Download [Release obsidian-ii-plugin-1.1.1] (https://github.com/wish5115/obsidian-ii-plugin/releases/tag/1.1.1) here
+Download [Release obsidian-ii-quicker-1.1.1] (https://github.com/wish5115/obsidian-ii-quicker/releases/tag/1.1.1) here

-After downloading, unzip the obsidian-ii-plugin.zip, put it in the plugin directory, restart obsidian, and then don't forget to open the plugin in the settings.
+After downloading, unzip the obsidian-ii-quicker.zip, put it in the plugin directory, restart obsidian, and then don't forget to open the plugin in the settings.

 # Usage